toluogbaro/OpenGL-Platformer/README.md

 Gdi32.lib
 Shell32.lib

+Then to wrap it up, add the bin and include files from glew into the glew folder to link glew32s.lib

 and finally make sure the project is configured for ALL CONFIGURATIONS and set the platform to Windows32

 My steps to achieve this project has been: